Marriage and Family Therapist (MFT) – Career, Salary & State Licensure

 Therapy can be a critical component to helping individuals overcome mental illness, process a difficult life event, or learn how to cope with daily circumstances.
 However, people who access therapy are rarely completely alone, and often therapy can involve essential people in the client’s life, such as parents, kids, spouses, or partners.
 While many therapists can include others in treatment, marriage and family therapists (MFTs) can be the key to holistic treatment and long-term client success in meeting emotional goals.

 Marriage and family therapists are specialized counselors who help clients tackle their emotional well-being within the context of their relationships.
 While therapy might include multiple people, family systems and relationships can be managed and improved even if just one person attends the sessions.
-MFTs can diagnose disorders such as anxiety, depression, alcoholism, eating disorders, and behavior issues.
+MFTs can diagnose disorders such as anxiety, depression, alcoholism, eating disorders, and behavioral issues.
 They also can provide effective treatment in the form of cognitive behavior therapy, psychotherapy, and structural family therapy.

 Day-to-day duties for marriage and family therapists vary but often include meeting with clients, diagnosing mental disorders, offering therapy to individuals and couples, providing referrals, educating clients on new skills to improve their relationships, and maintaining client records.
 Typical places of employment include hospitals, clinics, social services, government agencies, and outpatient centers.